Go Your Own Way: Live performances and other appearances

+Fleetwood Mac first played "Go Your Own Way" during their 1977 Rumours Tour, where it was played on over 100 occasions.
+Beginning with this tour, Buckingham's guitar tech, Ray Lindsey, would cover the song's acoustic guitar part onstage.
+Lindsey explained that Fleetwood Mac was usually keen on having distinct arrangements between the studio recording and live renditions, but that "Go Your Own Way" was the first time that Buckingham sought to deviate from this approach by aiming to integrate instruments into "Go Your Own Way" that Fleetwood Mac was unable to cover onstage.
+During Fleetwood Mac's 1979–1980 Tusk Tour, where they played "Go Your Own Way" at every tour stop, a live recording of "Go Your Own Way" culled from a show in Cleveland was included on the band's 1980 Live album.
+"Go Your Own Way" was included in the setlist of the band's 1982 Mirage Tour.

-"Go Your Own Way" has been played on every Fleetwood Mac tour since the Rumours Tour.
-Three years after its first appearance on Rumours, a live recording was included on Live, which was from a 1979 show in Cleveland.
-The song featured Buckingham's guitar tech, Ray Lindsey, on rhythm guitar.
-Even after Buckingham left the group in 1987, the band continued to play "Go Your Own Way" in concert.
+After Buckingham's departure from Fleetwood Mac in 1987, the band continued to play "Go Your Own Way" in concert.
 One of Buckingham's replacements, Billy Burnette, singled out "Go Your Own Way" as his favorite song to play on the Shake the Cage Tour.
-On the final two nights of Fleetwood Mac's 1990 Behind the Mask Tour, Buckingham joined the band onstage to perform "Go Your Own Way".
-The 1994–95 lineup of Fleetwood Mac also included the song on their Another Link in the Chain Tour.
+On the final night of Fleetwood Mac's 1990 Behind the Mask Tour, Buckingham joined the band onstage to perform "Go Your Own Way".
+The 1994–95 lineup of Fleetwood Mac also included "Go Your Own Way" on their Another Link in the Chain Tour, making it the only time Fleetwood Mac played the song without both Buckingham and Nicks.

 "Go Your Own Way" served as the main set closer for Fleetwood Mac's 1997 The Dance Tour.
 The song also appeared on its accompanying album, The Dance, which also included a live recording of "Silver Springs", the B-side to the studio recording of "Go Your Own Way".
 The live recording of "Go Your Own Way" was issued as the b-side for all editions of "Silver Springs" and the German single for "Temporary One" in 1997.

 "Go Your Own Way" appeared on the DVD and CD of Fleetwood Mac: Live in Boston, filmed from their Say You Will Tour in 2003.
+During both this tour and their 2013 tour, "Go Your Own Way" served as the final song of the main set.
 On An Evening with Fleetwood Mac, Buckingham's replacements Mike Campbell and Neil Finn shared guitar duties, while the latter also doubled up on lead vocals.
 On August 31, 2023, a live recording of "Go Your Way" was released one week before the release of the Rumours Live album.
-The recording was taken from an August 29, 1977 performance at the Forum in Los Angeles.
+The recording was taken from a 29 August 1977 performance at the Forum in Los Angeles.